swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="err"}

 Not very helpful.
-Let's add a usage description:
+Let's add a usage description.
+Modify the python file so that it looks like this:

 ~~~
 import sys